Best Backpacking Tent UK 2025

 Sleeping Size - 2.7sqm

-Overall - An excellent, versatile 4-season tent
+Overall - A versatile and capable lightweight 4-season shelter

 Lightwave Sigma S22